Multi-fuel-fired power station

 Ferrybridge Multifuel 1 (FM1) is a multi-fuel power station located on a 16.2ha site adjacent to the existing Ferrybridge C Power Station near Knottingley, West Yorkshire, UK.
 The 68MW power plant was fully commissioned in July 2015.

 The facility is owned and operated by Multifuel Energy, a 50:50 joint venture (JV) between SSE and Wheelabrator Technologies.
 The power output from the plant is purchased by SSE.

 The Department of Energy and Climate Change (DECC) approved the project in October 2011, construction works were initiated in late 2012 and the plant was connected to the grid in June 2015.

 The electricity generated by the FM1 waste-to-energy plant is sufficient to power approximately 160,000 homes.
-The project also generated 500 construction jobs and 46 full-time jobs.
-The total investment on the plant was £300m ($460m).
+The project generated 500 construction jobs as well as 46 full-time jobs.
+The total investment for the plant was £300m ($460m).

 Emissions-reduction company 2Co Energy is developing a 650MW integrated gasification combined-cycle (IGCC) coal-fired power plant in Stainforth, Doncaster, South Yorkshire.

 The major components of the power plant include a waste receiving and storage area, integrating a 57,600m³ enclosed solid fuel bunker, combustion and boiler facilities, flue gas treatment facilities, and residue handling and treatment facilities.